Welcome to the city of McLendon-Chisholm

 Residents who were seeking zoning protection to their rural type communities incorporated as McLendon-Chisholm on October 18, 1969.
 McLendon-Chisholm began as two separate communities, each of which was named for a prominent landowning family in the early 1850s.

 Effective June 1, 2013 North Texas Municipal Water District will begin stage 3 water restrictions.
 This restricts outdoor watering to once a week.

 The week of New Year’s Day, Thanksgiving, and Christmas, trash will be picked up on Saturday instead of Friday.

-Click Here for the City Administrator’s recap of the last City Council Meeting
+Click Here for the City Administrator’s recap of the last City Council Meeting.
+These are not minutes.

 If you are interested in serving on Planning and Zoning Commission or Board of Adjustments Click Here for the application.

-The next Regular Planning & Zoning Commission Meeting will be held on January 2, 2014, 6:30 p.m. at City Hall.
+The next Regular Planning & Zoning Commission Meeting will be held on May 1, 2014, 6:30 p.m. at Chisholm Baptist Church.

 **All Agendas and Minutes are posted on the Documents Page**

 McLendon derived its name from P.A.
 McLendon.
 About 1870 P.A.
 McLendon, a large land owner built a store, gin, and blacksmith shop, starting the beginning of the community.
 This was a thriving neighborhood in the midst of an area where there was rich blackland soil that produced an abundance of cotton.
 In the beginning, there was a church and school.